WXlab-NJMU/scPolylox/Protocol.md

 * [out.predix].stat.tsv
    + A tabular text file, each line gives the count (in the second column) of each barcode listed in the first column.
-   + Total: total PacBio reads that have been processed.
+   + iotal: total PacBio reads that have been processed.
-   + Intact: the number of PacBio reads with both 5’ and 3’ adapter sequences.
+   + intact: the number of PacBio reads with both 5’ and 3’ adapter sequences.
-   + Barcodes*: starting from 5’ and end with 3’, barcode segments are connected.
+   + 'Barcodes': starting from 5’ and end with 3’, barcode segments are connected.

 ---